 Step 3: Submit your application

-Within a few weeks after submitting your application, you will be notified by e-mail of one of the following:
+Within a few weeks after the application submittal deadline, you will be notified of one of the following:

-- That you have not been accepted.
-Our notification includes specific instructions and deadlines on how to apply to upcoming available programs.
+- Seats are not available in the class or on the waitlist.
+Our notification includes information and deadlines for upcoming available programs.
 Remember that you can visit with us to learn more about how to improve your future application.

 Step 4: Take Paramedic Prep

-All UCLA Paramedic students must complete our Paramedic Preparation course before the start date of your paramedic program (and preferably before your oral application review).
-You may take the Paramedic Prep course at any time during your application process but to be accepted into the program, you need to have taken the course or at least be enrolled in a course before the start date of the program.
+All UCLA Paramedic students must complete our Paramedic Preparation course before the start date of your paramedic program.
+To be accepted into the program, you need to have taken the course within one year prior to the program start date.